-A 25-minute pasta dish with mushrooms in a creamy balsamic sauce.
-This balsamic mushroom pasta is a must-make!
+An easy pasta dish with mushrooms in a creamy balsamic sauce.
+This balsamic mushroom pasta takes less than 30 minutes start to finish and is a must-make!

 Salads, salads everywhere… except on this blog.
 As usual, I’m slow on the uptake and have yet to join the masses in the whole“it’s January so it’s time to make and blog about salad” thing.
 I figure if I have to take down our Christmas decorations (boo-hiss!) then I’m not giving up anything up food-wise – at least not until I’ve gotten used to our living room sans twinkle lights and garlands.
 How depressing to carefully wrap up all the ornaments and then have salad for dinner.
 Nope.